-- Elected officials: Each of the elected bodies of the four (4) local governments (Orange County, Chapel Hill, Carrboro, and Hillsborough) shall appoint one of their members to the Leadership Team. - Ex officio: The Directors of each of the following departments, or their official designee, shall serve on the Leadership Team: - o Orange County Department of Social Services - Orange County Housing Department - Town of Chapel Hill Office for Housing & Community (inclusive of Chapel Hill Housing Department) - Orange County Criminal Justice Resource Department - People with lived experience of homelessness. - Community members: The balance of representatives are made up of homeless service providers, faith-based communities, local businesses, UNC-CH, UNC Hospitals, developers/homebuilders, funders, Chambers of Commerce, prison system, victim service providers, LGBTQ advocates and organizations, and other homelessness stakeholders.
+- Elected officials: Each of the elected bodies of the four (4) local governments (Orange County, Chapel Hill, Carrboro, and Hillsborough) shall appoint one of their members to the Leadership Team. - Ex officio: The Directors of each of the following departments, or their official designee, shall serve on the Leadership Team: - Orange County Department of Social Services - o Orange County Department of Housing & Community Development - Town of Chapel Hill Office for Housing & Community (inclusive of Chapel Hill Housing Department) - Orange County Criminal Justice Resource Department - People with lived experience of homelessness. - Community members: The balance of representatives are made up of homeless service providers, faith-based communities, local businesses, UNC-CH, UNC Hospitals, developers/homebuilders, funders, Chambers of Commerce, prison system, victim service providers, LGBTQ advocates and organizations, and other homelessness stakeholders.

-OCPEH Staff shall serve as a non-voting members of the board.
+The CoordinatorOCPEH Staff shall serve as a non-voting members of the board.